 Interviewer: Okay.
 My name is Carmen Niemeyer, and I’m here today in the Madison Municipal Building for the Grand Re-Opening.
 Today is December 8th, 2018, I’m here with Sarah, Sarah would you introduce yourself please?

 Narrator: My name is Sarah White.
 I live on Madison’s East Side.

-Narrator: Well, I was thinking, who has any substantive memories of this building, and I realized that I did.
-In about 1980, I think it was, I took a temporary job as a typist for Dane County Print Shop, which was in the basement of the City [-County] Building, which is across the street there.
-And um, at the time I was, um, falling in love with a young man who was a chef, and who worked at the Fess Hotel, which was over on King Street.
+Narrator: Well, I was thinking, who has any substantive memories of this building, and then I realized that I did.
+In about 1980, I think it was, I took a temporary job as a typist for the Dane County Print Shop, which was in the basement of the City [-County] Building, which is across the street there.
+And um, at the time I was falling in love with a young man who was a chef, and worked at the Fess Hotel, which was over on King Street.
 It’s now the Great Dane Brewpub.

 So all that coming to meetings and participating in public process, I got what I was looking for.
-So that’s my story.
+So thank you very much.